Endpoint Security: Keeping Virtual Desktops Safe for the Remote Workforce

 Information technology teams in the public sector face significant challenges supporting remote workers’ access to the applications and data required to be productive while, at the same time, maintaining security controls that protect against the constant barrage of exploits.
 These controls are taking on greater importance as ransomware attacks are multiplying, while workers and contractors are demanding expanded information access to do their jobs.

-Advanced Endpoint Management Must be Considered for Productivity and Security
+Advanced Endpoint security and optimization Must be Considered for Productivity and Security

 Like every other user of technology, the government user lives on the edge.
 This is to say that the device they use to access information technology is on the edge of the network.
-For this reason, the endpoint, including all forms of thin clients and virtual desktops, has to be a focus when considering productivity and security.
-And because users are curious people, advanced endpoint management is essential to helping ensure secure access to these virtual applications and desktops.
-Advanced endpoint management provides the controls necessary to protect workers while giving them the freedom and tools to do their job well, while further lessening the risk that they will fall victim to the next exploit or ransomware attack.
+For this reason, the endpoint, including all forms of endpoints and virtual desktops, has to be a focus when considering productivity and security.
+And because users are curious people, advanced endpoint security and optimization is essential to helping ensure secure access to these virtual applications and desktops.
+Advanced endpoint security and optimization provides the controls necessary to protect workers while giving them the freedom and tools to do their job well, while further lessening the risk that they will fall victim to the next exploit or ransomware attack.

 Virtualization Technology Can Streamline Access and Protect Against Malware